JarrydVanHoy/ThrowIfArgument/README.md

 [![NuGet Status](https://img.shields.io/nuget/v/ThrowIfArgument.svg)](https://www.nuget.org/packages/ThrowIfArgument)
 [![NuGet](https://img.shields.io/nuget/dt/ThrowIfArgument.svg)](https://www.nuget.org/packages/ThrowIfArgument)

 This is just another guard clause library for validating your arguments, but I enjoy the way using this API reads quite fluently.
 If you're like me, then you've been recreating a library of guard clauses from company to company.
 I finally got tired and uploaded my own version of a guard clause library.

+This library is very similar to [Guard Clauses](https://github.com/ardalis/GuardClauses), which I highly recommend checking out.
+It is well reviewed and has active support.

 ## NuGet Installation